FAQ

 • 9.0 to 10.0: Critical

-This classification allows organizations to filter vulnerabilities by severity, but it does not consider the specific context of each company.
-That’s why other criteria, such as active exploitation or the affected assets, should be included in the evaluation.
+This classification allows organizations to filter vulnerabilities by severity, but it does not take into account the specific context of each company.
+That's why other criteria, such as active exploitation or the assets involved, should complement this assessment.

 #CVE #CVSS